LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Alex Cassidy is a Talent Acquisition Lead at Lutz with over two years of recruiting experience.
+Alex Cassidy is a Client Relations Lead at Lutz Talent with over two years of recruiting experience.
 She focuses on partnering with clients in an advisory capacity to find the right candidates that will best fit their current business environment as well as the entire organization as it grows for the future.